JesperHalvorsen/node-show-reminder/readme.md

 # Links

-Search for show: http://api.tvmaze.com/search/shows?q=The Peripheral mare of easttown
+Search for show: http://api.tvmaze.com/search/shows?q=Rabbit Hole mare of easttown
 .
 # TO DO